Ceará Sporting Club

 Ceará Sporting Club (/pt-BR/), or simply Ceará, is a Brazilian professional football club from the city of Fortaleza, capital city of the Brazilian state of Ceará.

 Founded on June 2, 1914, Ceará is one of the most traditionally successful clubs in the Northeast region of Brazil alongside Bahia, Santa Cruz, Sport, Náutico, Vitória and their city rivals Fortaleza.

-Ceará is the most popular team in the state, proven in several research and communication vehicles.
-It also has an advantage in direct confrontations, with 203 wins, 211 draws and just 184 defeats over its rival.
-It is the pioneering and most traditional team in its state and one of the largest in its region.

 History

 On June 2, 1914, the club was founded as Rio Branco Football Club by Luiz Esteves Junior and Pedro Freire.
 Later, seventeen members joined the club.
 As Rio Branco Football Club, the team colors were white and lilac.
 In 1915, on their first birthday, the club changed its name to Ceará Sporting Club, and later won their first title in 1922.

 In 1941, Ceará won the Campeonato Cearense, the same year of the inauguration of Estadio Presidente Vargas.
 From 1961 to 1963, the club was three times consecutive state champion.
 In 1969, Ceará won the Northeast Cup.
 In 1964, Ceara finished third in Serie A, their best campaign in the top flight to date.

 In 1970 the club ended a seven-year state championship title drought.
 In 1971, Ceará was the last placed team in Campeonato Brasileiro Série A first edition.
 From 1975 to 1978, the club was state champion four times in a row.